Alteryx

-Alteryx, Inc. is an American computer software company based in Irvine, California, with offices worldwide.
-The company's products are used for data science and analytics.
+Alteryx, Inc. is an American computer software company founded in 1997 by Dean Stoecker.
+It is based in Irvine, California and develops products using data science and analytics.
+It was acquired by private equity companies in December 2023.

 History

 SRC LLC, the predecessor to Alteryx, was founded in 1997 by Dean Stoecker, Olivia Duane Adams and Ned Harding.
-In 1998, SRC released Allocate, a data engine incorporating geographically organized U.S. Census data that allows users to manipulate, analyze and map data.
-Solocast was developed in 1998, which was software that allowed customers to do customer segmentation analysis.

 In 2000, SRC LLC entered into a contract with the U.S. Census Bureau that resulted in a modified version of its Allocate software being included on CD-ROMs of Census Data sold by the Bureau.

 In 2006, the software product Alteryx was released, which was a unified spatial and non-spatial data environment for building analytical processes and applications.

 In 2010, SRC LLC changed its name to that of its core product, Alteryx.

 In 2011, Alteryx raised $6 million in venture funding from the Palo Alto investment arm of SAP AG, SAP Ventures.
 In 2013, Alteryx raised $12 million from SAP Ventures and Toba Capital.
-In 2014, the company raised $60 million in Round B funding from Insight Venture Partners, Sapphire Ventures (formerly SAP Ventures) and Toba Capital, and announced plans for a 30% workforce expansion.
+In 2014, the company raised $60 million in Round B funding from Insight Venture Partners, Sapphire Ventures (formerly SAP Ventures) and Toba Capital.

 In 2015, ICONIQ Capital led an $85 million investment in Alteryx, with Insight Venture Partners and Meritech Capital Partners also participating.
-Alteryx announced plans to use the new capital to expand internationally, invest in research and development, and increase its sales and marketing efforts.

 On March 24, 2017, Alteryx went public in an IPO listed on the NYSE.
+At the time, Alteryx's core service was to assemble information from Experian and public sources like the U.S. Census Bureau to create their product which sold for 39,000 per license.

-In October, it was discovered that Alteryx was subject to a data breach of partially anonymized data records for approximately 120 million U.S. households.
+In October, it was discovered that Alteryx was subject to a data breach of 248 fields of partially anonymized data records for approximately 120 million U.S. households.
+Also included was "consumer demographics, life event, direct response, property, and mortgage information for more than 235 million consumers" according to the company.
+Alteryx's hosting on Amazon Web Services had been unsecured (its sources had no breach).

 In October 2020, Alteryx announced Mark Anderson as CEO, with Stoecker becoming Executive Chairman of the Board of Directors.

-In December 2023, it was announced that two private equity firms, Clearlake Capital and Insight Partners, would acquire the company in a US$4.4 billion deal, intending to make it private until the beginning of the following year.
+In December 2023, it was announced that two private equity firms, Clearlake Capital and Insight Partners, would acquire the company in a US$4.4 billion deal, intending to make it private.
 On March 19, 2024, the transaction was completed.

 Acquisitions

 In January 2017, Alteryx acquired Prague-based software company Semanta.
 Alteryx Connect is an outgrowth of the Semanta acquisition.

-In June 2017, Alteryx acquired data science startup Yhat to enhance their capabilities for managing and deploying advanced analytic models ultimately resulting in Alteryx Promote.
-Alteryx paid $10.8 million in cash and equity.
-Yhat had raised $2.6 million before the acquisition.